ITensor/website/docs/cppv3/install/install_with_openmp.md

     OMP_NUM_THREADS=8 ./myappname

-We also recommend turning of BLAS/LAPACK multithreading, since it may compete with ITensor's native multithreading.
+We also recommend turning off BLAS/LAPACK multithreading, since it may compete with ITensor's native multithreading.

-If you are compiling ITensor with Intel MKL you can set the environment variable:
+To turn off BLAS multithreading if you are compiling ITensor with Intel MKL you can set the environment variable:

     export MKL_NUM_THREADS=1

 or directly link to MKL's sequential library (see the BLAS/LAPACK section of options.mk.sample for an example of how to do that).

-If you are compiling ITensor with OpenBLAS, you can set the following environment variable:
+To turn off BLAS multithreading if you are compiling ITensor with OpenBLAS, you can set the following environment variable:

     export OPENBLAS_NUM_THREADS=1